 So what about some long-term things you can do to help improve your motivation to study?
 There are a few things you can do:

 - Build more self-discipline

 - Build better study habits

 We’ve talked about all of these at length in other articles, but here’s a bit about each:

 This is probably one of the most difficult, yet most rewarding things you can do.
 Self-discipline isn’t the actual act of changing your behavior, but rather the force with which you create behavior change.

 “Self-discipline is about leaning into resistance.
 Taking action in spite of how you feel.
 Living life by design, not by default.
 But most importantly, it’s acting in accordance with your thoughts —not your feelings.”

-You can make small changes in your life to help you build self-discipline (like switching to cold showers), but there’s more than one way to skin a cat.
+You can make small changes in your life to help you build self-discipline, but there’s more than one way to skin a cat.
 Thomas has actually outlined six strategies here.

 While it’s definitely one of the harder routes to take, building self-discipline creates a baseline by which you live.
 It sets you up for greater success later on.

 2. Build Better Study Habits